Table of Contents

 Going to Court

 You may choose to docket a trust when a trustee is unwilling to comply with a trust’s terms or step aside.
 Your legal complaint will detail the trustee’s failings.
 A judge will then make a ruling on how to interpret the trust’s terms and order any necessary adjustments or remedies.
+At this stage, clients often ask for the definition for docket and how it applies in practice, since many people only associate the term with criminal cases or the supreme court.

 Guidance During an Estate Dispute